DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 The next part of our problem involves alternating between our players turns.
 Let's start with figuring out how we should go about this.\
 This may not be inherently obvious but we are going to use another `int` and check if it is even or odd.
 This is a very common method.\
-Start by creating another variable called "turnCounter" or similar.
-It will be an `int` and have an intial value of "0";
+Start by creating another variable called `turnCounter` or similar.
+It will be an `int` and have an intial value of `0`;

 ```csharp
 using System.Collections;